Documentation

 Request UUID

-In addition, each request submitted to <OnestopEndpoints/> gets assigned a globally unique UUID in the transaction-log.
+In addition, each request submitted to <OnestopEndpoints/> gets assigned a globally unique in the transaction-log.
 You can access this id in the parameter-transformation, but it is not available as a data source.

 The command to fetch a new auto-increment value is a data-source.